Both nail one-click bug reporting. The difference comes down to how much they capture — and what you pay.

-Crosscheck is a free Chrome extension and web app that auto-captures console logs, network activity, performance metrics, and user actions alongside screenshots, screen recordings, and instant replays — so developers get the full picture without a single follow-up.
+Crosscheck is a Chrome extension and web app for bug reporting.
+You record a bug, and it captures the technical context automatically: console logs, network activity, performance metrics, and user actions — right next to your screenshots and recordings.
+So developers get the full picture on the first try.
+No follow-up questions.

 | Feature | Crosscheck | Jam |